service-portal/x-archive/documentation/sso_configuration.md

 To conditionally redirect a user to Service Portal after login, set the system property glide.entry.first.page.script = "new SPEntryPage().getFirstPageURL()"

-Out of the box this function does 2 primary things:
+getFirstPageURL does 2 primary things:

   1. Redirects to login_redirect.do in order to break out of the frameset (if there is one).
   2. Redirects to Service Portal if the user has no roles, or the full platform for everyone else.

-Feel free to customize this behavior within the "SPEntryPage" script include.
+You can customize this behavior within the "SPEntryPage" script include.
+(Once you make changes to this script include it won't be upgraded with future updates)

 ### Debugging